 Biography

-Zach is an active participant in the American Antitrust Institute (AAI) and the Committee to Support the Antitrust Laws (COSAL).
-He regularly speaks and writes on antitrust and e-discovery issues.
+Zach is active in the American Antitrust Institute (AAI) and the Committee to Support the Antitrust Laws (COSAL), where he serves on the planning committee for COSAL’s Leadership and Diversity Summit.
+He frequently writes and speaks on antitrust issues and was recognized in 2025 by Lawdragon’s Inaugural Global Antitrust & Competition Lawyers Guide.

 Prominent Judgments and Settlements